 A Lesson in PMS

 In order to address the confused looks I continued to clarify that PMS is a spot color system used to manage and control color accuracy in the printing process.
-A quiet laughter ensued as I went on to explain how Target uses a Spot PMS color.
+A quiet laughter ensued as I went on to explain how Target uses a Red Spot PMS color.
 Gosh, could I not have picked Red and a Target to explain Spot PMS.
-I can't stop laughing about it when I think back on my choice of words and visuals.
-3 decades ago when I first learned what this color system was I laughed about the acronym but on this day I was completely oblivious to what everyone across the table was thinking.
+I can't stop laughing about it now but when I think back on my choice of words and visuals I cringe.
+Back in school when I first learned what this color system was I laughed about the acronym but on that day I was completely oblivious to what everyone across the table was thinking.

 If you are very picky about a color and it's appearance across your brand you should ask for a PMS color and let all of your vendors know that number.
-This will insure when they are printing your direct mail promotions at one vendor and your business cards at another vendor, all your collateral materials will be printed at the same color and consistency.
+This will insure when they are printing your direct mail promotions at one vendor and your business cards at another, all your collateral materials will be printed with the same consistency.